- slide 1 of 5

 Once I have identified my content standards, I can place them into the strategic objectives boxes in my file, as you can see in the picture to the left.
 (Click any image for a larger view.)

 *California State Board of Education, Visual and Performing Arts Content STandards for California Public Schools: Prekindergarten Through Grade Twelve."
 (Sacramento, CA: CDE Press, 2001) 70-71.

-STEP 2: Identify Current Standings
+STEP 2: Identify Current Standings and Deficiencies

 Once you have clarified your strategic objectives, you will need to observe and collect data on your current standings with regards to each of the strategic objectives.
 To return to our sample gap analysis scenario, let's imagine that the following four items are observed: